 He wasn’t supposed to survive.
 Nearly as soon as Kelly Parrish discovered she was pregnant she faced the near certainty she wouldn’t bring her baby home.

 The pregnancy was a shock.
-Kelly – the mother of two boys – had recently suffered a miscarriage at 24 weeks and delivered a stillborn son, Elliott Theodore.
-But thanks to Dr. Jacques Samson, MD, and the nearly 20 medical professionals at Regional One Health’s High Risk Pregnancy Program who were prepared to handle her one-of-a-kind, high-risk pregnancy, this story has a happy ending.
+Kelly – the mother of two boys – recently delivered a stillborn son, Elliott Theodore, at 24 weeks.
+But thanks to the nearly 20 medical professionals at Regional One Health’s High Risk Pregnancy Program who were prepared to handle her one-of-a-kind, high-risk pregnancy, this story has a happy ending.

 To call Kelly’s pregnancy, labor and delivery experience improbable is too simple, at least without understanding the full story.
-This is a story of one determined mother and the trust she and her husband placed in Dr. Samson and his team at Regional One Health to guide them through a pregnancy and delivery that is surely heading for medical journals.
+This is a story of one determined mother and the trust she and her husband placed in Regional One Health to guide them through a pregnancy and delivery that is surely heading for medical journals.

 An Emotional Rollercoaster